Kfertay: Location

 Kfertay is located in the Mount Lebanon Mohafaza at an altitude of 1200 m above the sea level.
 It lies east of the Mediterranean Sea and 45 km from Beirut and spreads across 300 hectares.
 The coordinates of this town are 33.9271° N, 35.5864° E.

 Economic activities

 At first, Kfertay's residents used to rely on agriculture but soon shifted to commerce and free professions or held jobs in both public and private sectors, which resulted in neglected land.
 In the past few years, Kfertay attracted scores of Khalijis who bought property and built homes, thus stirring momentum in the town.

-The number of registered inhabitants in the town's personal status register is estimated at 800 people belonging to the Catholic and Maronite community.
+The number of registered inhabitants in the town's personal status register is estimated at 800 people belonging to the Greek Catholic and Maronite community.
 Kfertay includes 80 houses and 5 commercial shops.

 Education

 There are no schools in Kfertay and its students are educated in neighboring towns.